 May I just say to the hon.
 Member for Lewes (Maria Caulfield) that this is not about scoring political points?
 It is about debating in this House of Commons something that is of immense importance to our country.
 I agree with her that no one has a monopoly on these things, but it is only right and proper that we have an open and frank debate about the matter.
 That means that there will be a clash of views and a clash of opinions, but out of that will come better policy, and I hope that the Government, as they move forward, will listen to some of the concerns that have been raised, even if they do not change their policy.
 There is nothing wrong with that.
 That is not political point scoring; that is holding the Government to account for the policies they are pursuing.

 Let me also say this: the only reason why the Government are being held to account is that my hon.
 Friends on the Opposition Front Bench have obtained this debate.
 They deserve a great deal of credit for that, because the Government were not going to debate these regulations.
-Indeed, the House of Lords Committee, which scrutinises these secondary legislation reports, said that it was unprecedented for the Government to be forced to hold a debate in this place when revoking one set of regulations and replacing them with another.
+Indeed, the House of Lords Committee, that scrutinises these secondary legislation reports said that it was unprecedented for the Government to be forced to hold a debate in this place when revoking one set of regulations and replacing them with another.
 So, it is quite right that we are actually saying this to the Government.
 We would not be able to get the Government to put forward their views as to why removing bursaries is a good thing, and we would not be able to explain why we are holding them to account, were it not for the fact that we raised this matter in the way that we have.

 The hon.
 Member for Lewes criticised the Royal College of Nursing’s figures, but the RCN—a highly respected body in this country—has laid out the statistics, including for many of the routes that she says it has not, regarding the fall in the number of applications since NHS bursaries were got rid of two years ago.
 There has been a 33% fall in the number of applications for nursing degrees.
 It may be that that does not matter, but the Government still need to address and defend it and explain why the RCN is wrong to highlight that as a figure that should cause us concern.